Section 504: Identification, Evaluation, and Reevaluation Procedures

 - Referral source, except if inclusion of the referral source would breach the confidentiality of the student

 The parents must be invited to the LSC meeting orally and in writing by way of a Notice of Local Screening Meeting (SS/SE-83).
-This notice letter should be accompanied by the following documents: Virginia Special Education Procedural Safeguards (SS/SE-4), Section 504 of the Rehabilitation Act of 1973 Procedural Safeguards (SS/SE-92), and the Parent Information form (SS/SE-127).
+This notice letter should be accompanied by the following documents: Virginia Special Education Procedural Safeguards Requirements (SS/SE-4), Section 504 of the Rehabilitation Act of 1973 Procedural Safeguards (SS/SE-92), and the Parent Information form (SS/SE-127).
+Schools are advised to contact the parents by telephone or in person to explain the local screening process prior to the provision of these documents.
 The parents must be notified of the meeting early enough to ensure they have an opportunity to participate; however, the meeting must be held within ten business days of the referral date.
-If parents cannot attend the meeting, school staff members should consider alternative ways for the parents to participate (e.g.., conference call).
+If parents cannot attend the meeting, school staff members should consider alternative ways for the parents to participate (e.g., conference call).